April 13, 2021

 Who was this man?

 Now, there isn’t anything for sure to tell us if that is who was being referenced in 2 Corinthians, but what matters is there is someone who is being disciplined, Paul even says “punished” here, and he is repentant.
 Paul is calling out the church of Corinth for not now comforting him – overwhelming him with sorrow beyond what God would have.

-Paul doesn’t deliniate the offence here, and I believe that is because (at least partially) the offence itself does not matter.
+Paul doesn’t delineate the offense here, and I believe that is because (at least partially) the offense itself does not matter.
 What matters is the man’s repentance and desire to be reconciled.
 The Corinthians are still being unforgiving, non-empathetic and refusing to restore him.
-When there is true repentance restoration and reconcilliation should take place.
-It is a picture of God’s grace, it IS the gospel story.
-Repentance, forgiveness and reconcilliation are the reason the cross was endured by Jesus, and for his death, and burial.
+When there is true repentance, restoration and reconciliation should take place.
+It is a picture of God’s grace; it IS the gospel story.
+Repentance, forgiveness and reconciliation are the reason the cross was endured by Jesus, and for his death, and burial.
 They are the entire point of his defeat of death on Easter morning.